benbjohnson/application-development-using-boltdb/README.md

 breeze once you ditch your complex database server.

-### Target Audience

-Go developers who are interested in simplifying their application development.

 ### Introduction

 Software is too complex and too slow.
 We've seen the speed of CPUs increase